mrowazet/RfidPlayer/README.txt

 ...
 0012_track.mp3

-Turn on RfidPlayer, when device is ready the LED lit green.
+Turn on RfidPlayer, when device is ready the LED lits green.

 When RfidPlayer started for the very first time push MasterProgrammer button - LED should change color to cyan.
-Now, take one of the empty cards and put it next to the RC522 module, sound is generated (double beep) and LED color is green again - your 'special card' for programming is ready to use.
+Now, take one of the empty cards and put it next to the RC-522 module, sound is generated (double beep) and LED color is green again - your 'special card' for programming is ready to use.
 With that card you will be able to encode rest of the cards with or without computer connection.

 -----------------
 How to configure without PC connection:
 -----------------

-Scan prepared 'special card', mode is changed for programming - LED color is yellow.
+Scan prepared 'special card', mode is changed to programming - LED color is yellow.
 Push Play/Pause button to select Automatic mode - LED color is blue.
 Start scanning card one by one, track numbers will be stored on cards sequentially starting from track number 1.
 Double beep sound is generated when number is written on card.